BeaconCMS/beacon/guides/introduction/tailwind-setup.md

 ### Install plugins

-The config we'll generate imports the plugins `@tailwindcss/forms` and `@tailwindcss/typography` that must be installed in order to generate the bundle file, so execute in the root of your project:
+The config we'll generate imports the plugins `@tailwindcss/forms` and `@tailwindcss/typography` so they must be installed before we can actually generate the bundle file.
+Execute in the root of your project:

 ```sh
 npm install --prefix assets --save @tailwindcss/forms @tailwindcss/typography